ERKED173/Space-Flight/README.md

 # Space-Flight
-The game about the space.
+The mobile project (game) about the space.